elysiajs/documentation/docs/tutorial.md

     .listen(3000)
 ```

-We import **t** from Elysia to and define a schema for the path parameter.
+We import **t** from Elysia to define a schema for the path parameter.

 Now, if we try to access **http://localhost:3000/note/abc**, we should see an error message.